 }

-Listing 15-15: A library to keep track of how close to a maximum value a value is, and warn when the value is at certain levels
+Listing 15-20: A library to keep track of how close to a maximum value a value is and warn when the value is at certain levels

-One important part of this code is that the Messenger trait has one method, send, that takes an immutable reference to self and text of the message.
-This is the interface our mock object will need to have.
-The other important part is that we want to test the behavior of the set_value method on the LimitTracker.
+One important part of this code is that the Messenger trait has one method called send that takes an immutable reference to self and text of the message u.
+This is the interface our mock object needs to have.
+The other important part is that we want to test the behavior of the set_value method on the LimitTracker v.
 We can change what we pass in for the value parameter, but set_value doesn’t return anything for us to make assertions on.
-What we want to be able to say is that if we create a LimitTracker with something that implements the Messenger trait and a particular value for max, when we pass different numbers for value, the messenger gets told to send the appropriate messages.
+We want to be able to say that if we create a LimitTracker with something that implements the Messenger trait and a particular value for max, when we pass different numbers for value, the messenger is told to send the appropriate messages.

-What we need is a mock object that, instead of actually sending an email or text message when we call send, will only keep track of the messages it’s told to send.
-We can create a new instance of the mock object, create a LimitTracker that uses the mock object, call the set_value method on LimitTracker, then check that the mock object has the messages we expect.
-Listing 15-16 shows an attempt of implementing a mock object to do just that, but that the borrow checker won’t allow:
+We need a mock object that instead of sending an email or text message when we call send will only keep track of the messages it’s told to send.
+We can create a new instance of the mock object, create a LimitTracker that uses the mock object, call the set_value method on LimitTracker, and then check that the mock object has the messages we expect.
+Listing 15-21 shows an attempt of implementing a mock object to do just that but that the borrow checker won’t allow:

-Filename: src/lib.rs
+src/lib.rs

 #[cfg(test)]